 - Protect the family’s housing, necessary household goods, and means of transportation.

 - Protect a living wage for working debtors that will meet basic needs and maintain a safe, decent standard of living within the community.

-- Protect at least $3,000 in a bank account so that debtors can pay rent, daycare, and utilities.
+- Protect a reasonable amount in a bank account so that debtors can pay rent, daycare, and utilities.

 - Protect retirees from destitution by restricting creditors’ ability to seize retirement funds.